gavinyork/zephyr3d/doc/markdown/scene.drawcontext.renderpasshash.md

 ## DrawContext.renderPassHash property

-Hash value for the drawing task
+Stable hash for the current pass/draw state, for render bundle or pipeline cache.

 **Signature:**